Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 • State Board of Denture Technology (Denturists);

-• Department of Human Services, to the extent that the department certifies emergency medical technicians (EMT’s);
+• Oregon Health Authority, to the extent that the authority licenses emergency medical services providers;

 • Oregon State Veterinary Medical Examining Board (Veterinarians, Vets); or